IBM/watson-discovery-sdu-with-assistant/README.md

 The webhook will be created by defining a `web action` using IBM Cloud Functions.

-> Note: The webhook feature in Watson Assistant is currently only available in beta.
-Click [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-beta) for instructions on how to participate in the beta program.

 ## What is SDU?

 SDU trains Watson Discovery to extract custom fields in your documents.
 Customizing how your documents are indexed into Discovery will improve the answers returned from queries.